griffinht/griffinht.com/src/blog/guixfinal/build-transformations.md

 That's it!

+## updating the package

+Looks like our `nginx` package is running version v2.blah.
+I'd like to update to a more recent version - todo

 # the docker way

 this seems to be non trivial with docker - for example, this user was trying to add brotli